Laura, a 40-year old American heart attack survivor, told me this story of her own cardiac event:

-Up to 80% of SCAD cases occur in young healthy women like Laura.
+Up to 80% of SCAD cases occur in young healthy women.
 According to a September 2010 study published online in the Journal of the American College of Cardiology:

 “Patients diagnosed with SCAD are characterized by an absence of coronary risk factors, an association with physical or emotional stress, and a high incidence of infarction (heart attack)” .

 Spontaneous Coronary Artery Dissection (SCAD) that caused Laura’s heart attack is sometimes referred to as “rare”, but Mayo Clinic cardiologist Dr. Sharonne Hayes now describes this condition as “underdiagnosed” or “infrequent”, especially when discussing heart attacks in younger women.
 (Mayo Clinic recently saw three SCAD cases in one day, one acute and two as outpatient consultations).

 ♥ Have you been diagnosed with Spontaneous Coronary Artery Dissection?
 Find out if you are eligible to participate in two new SCAD studies at Mayo Clinic.

 - What is SCAD? written by Mayo Clinic cardiologist Dr. Sharonne Hayes

 - TV News Reporter Jennifer Donelan Survives Heart Attack at Age 36